 Since 2013, Mr. Schmeltz has been selected as an "Illinois Super Lawyer" by Illinois Super Lawyers for his work in Securities Litigation and Civil Litigation Defense.

-Mr. Schmeltz is admitted to practice in Illinois, Kansas and Missouri.
-Mr. Schmeltz also is admitted to practice before the U.S. Supreme Court and the U.S. District Court for the Northern District of Illinois, Trial Bar.
+In addition to being admitted to practice in Illinois and Washington, D.C., Mr. Schmeltz is admitted before the U.S. Supreme Court and the U.S. District Court for the Northern District of Illinois, Trial Bar.

 He earned a B.A. from Principia College in 1992.
 In 1997, he earned a law degree from the University of Kansas School of Law, where he was a member of the University of Kansas Law Review.

 Mr. Schmeltz serves on the board of directors for the Respiratory Health Association of Metropolitan Chicago and was recently honored with the "Making a Difference Board Volunteer" award for his service to the organization.